Free Purchase Agreement Template

 Done in 5 minutes

-If you are planning to sell or buy an item that is worth a lot, it is important to use a Purchase Agreement.
+If you are planning to sell or buy an expensive item, it is important to use a Purchase Agreement.

 After signing the document, the person buying the property must provide a down payment known as an earnest money deposit.